Rutvik-Gandhi/Electronic-Shop/README.md

-# Inventory Management System
+# Electronic-Shop

-This C# console application simulates an inventory management system for a store selling laptops and smartphones.
+This C# console application simulates an Electronic-Shop for a store selling laptops and smartphones.
 It allows users to buy items, restock inventory, update prices, and tracks transactions.

 ## Table of Contents